sw-3/connect-disconnect/README.md

 # Connect-Disconnect

-This project is a demo app using thirdweb's account abstraction toolkit.
+This project is a demo of thirdweb's account abstraction toolkit in a React application.

 Any user can log into this blockchain app with just their email address.
 (No wallet or crypto needed!)